artemiscloud/activemq-artemis-operator/docs/getting-started/quick-start.md

 ## Overview

-At the moment these instructions have been tested against Kubernetes 1.20, other kubernetes or OpenShift environments may require minor adjustment.
+At the moment these instructions have been tested against Kubernetes 1.25 and above, other kubernetes or OpenShift environments may require minor adjustment.

 One important note about operators in general is that to get the operator